Grid Filtering Misc

 }

-Filter by all columns
+Filter by all columns, client data

 you can search multiple columns at the same time (try 'pizza tavern')